LoueeD/Mu/README.md

 the fixed player at the bottom of the application.
 ## Disclaimer
 Downloading copyrighted material may be illegal in your country.
 Use at your own risk.

+Mu doesnt host any audio files, these files are being fetched from the youtubeinmp3 api online.
+Mu is NOT associated with youtube or youtubeinmp3, this application is a proof of concept.
 ## The MIT License
 > Copyright (c) 2015 Louis Dickinson http://louisdickinson.com